Military career of George Washington: Boston

 After the Battles of Lexington and Concord near Boston in April 1775, the colonies went to war.
 Washington appeared at the Second Continental Congress in a military uniform, signaling that he was prepared for war.
 Congress created the Continental Army on June 14, 1775.
 He was nominated by John Adams of Massachusetts, who chose him in part because he was a Virginian and would thus draw the southern colonies into the conflict.
 Congress appointed George Washington "General & Commander in chief of the army of the United Colonies and of all the forces raised or to be raised by them", and instructed him on June 22, 1775, to take charge of the siege of Boston.
+At that point, the prospect of victory seemed far-fetched, as such Washington was concerned about the reaction from his wife Martha and he didn’t write to let her know about his appointment until days later.

-Washington assumed command of the colonial forces outside Boston on July 3, 1775 (coincidentally making July 4 his first full day as commander-in-chief), during the ongoing siege of Boston.
+Washington assumed command of the colonial forces outside Boston on July 2, 1775 (coincidentally making July 4 his second full day as commander-in-chief), during the ongoing siege of Boston.
 His first steps were to establish procedures and to fashion what had begun as militia regiments into an effective fighting force.